ICT-Infer/timelog/README.md

 Timestamps are not good for much without a time zone.

-The `TZ` environment variable, if set, will be used by `tl push-point`.
+The `TZ` environment variable, if set and not empty, will be used by `tl push-point`.
 If the `TZ` environment variable is not set, `tl push-point` will use the system time zone.